sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/ps.md

     *Note*.
 This problem can be done without programming.
 It might just take you a little bit longer to notice a pattern by hand.

-8. Submit a solution to a problem from a previous problem set that you haven't gotten any points for so far.
+8. Submit a solution to a problem from any previous problem set that you haven't gotten any points for so far.

 ## Problem Set C {#C}